This accessibility statement applies to legacy websites on the BSUH domain created by Brighton and Sussex University Hospitals NHS Trust including:

 What actions are we taking

-For PDF documents published after 23 September 2018 that are essential for patient care, we are creating HTML equivalents.
+For PDF documents published after 23 September 2018 that are essential for patient care, we have creating HTML equivalents and these are on our new website at www.uhsussex.nhs.uk .
 We understand that the regulations don’t require us to fix PDFs or other documents published before 23 September 2018, if they’re not essential to providing our services.
-However, if you need information in an alternative format, email email@example.com
+However, if you need information in an alternative format, email firstname.lastname@example.org

-All video content published after 23 September 2020 will contain captions.
+All video content published after 23 September 2020 contains captions.

 We are working to resolve all identified accessibility issues which are within our control and will release them as soon as solutions are available.

-This statement was prepared on 21 September 2020, and will be reviewed every 6 months.
+This statement was last reviewed on 24 November 2022, and will be reviewed every 6 months.

 What to do if you can’t access parts of this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, contact firstname.lastname@example.org.
+If you find any problems that aren’t listed on this page contact email@example.com.